estherteo/fyp_geo_recsys/README.md

 2. Run all cells for `BaselineResults.ipynb`.

 #### WideDeep
-1. In the folder that you ahve downloaded `estieeee/yelp2018_models` to, locate `WideDeepResults.ipynb`.
+1. In the folder that you have downloaded `estieeee/yelp2018_models` to, locate `WideDeepResults.ipynb`.
 2. Run all cells for `WideDeepResults.ipynb`.

 ### Score trained models